 Domains are one of the three elements of a role/circle (the others are purpose and accountabilities).
 You can use them to centralize control.
-By default, everyone in self-managed organization has the authority to take any action or make any decision to fulfill their role/circle’s purpose or accountabilities.
+By default, everyone in a self-managed organization has the authority to take any action or make any decision to fulfil their role/circle’s purpose or accountabilities.

 Owning and Delegating a Domain

 If your role owns a domain, then it’s yours to control.
 No one else can impact your domain without your permission.
 However, others may request the right to impact the domain, and you need to consider their requests by allowing or withholding permission (and if you deny the request you have to provide a reason why it would cause more harm than good).